Music Glossary A

 Contributors Wanted

 Are you a qualified entertainments lawyer?
 Or perhaps you have in-depth knowledge about tour management?
 Are you an experienced band manager?
 Or perhaps a booking agent?
-Would you be interested in helping musicians to build their skills and understanding by contributing demonstration videos, reviews, articles and tutorials to the Songstuff music library?
+You could be a studio Engineer or a music producer.
+Would you be interested in helping musicians to build their skills and understanding by contributing definitions to the Songstuff Music Glossary?
 We rely upon musicians, and people working within the music industry, being willing to contribute to our knowledge base.

-As well as contributions to our music library, we feature contributions in our site blogs and social media portals.
-In particular, we add video contributions to the Songstuff Channel on YouTube.
+As well as contributions to our music glossary, we feature contributions to our music library, in our site blogs and social media portals.

 Please contact us and we can explore the possibility of you joining our contributors asap.